-In 1997 Jacques Derrida gives his lecture The Animal That Therefore I Am, which has become one of the most significant sources in animal studies and has been discussed in the introduction of this thesis.
+In 1997 Derrida gives his lecture The Animal That Therefore I Am.
 In 1998 Dirk Vanderbeke turns to the transformations in ‘Circe’ focusing on the inspiration or source for these transformations whilst also noting what Joyce does differently to the Odyssey and its potential variants.
 In 1999 a collection of philosophical essays on animals, named Animal Others: On Ethics, Ontology, and Animal Life, is printed.
 The most interesting of these essays, ‘Comment ne pas manger-Deconstruction and Humanism’, focuses on Derrida and his discussion with Jean-Luc Nancy titled ‘Eating Well’.
 David Wood (author of this chapter) brings in Heidegger, along with Derrida, in his discussion of Humanism.
 Wood discusses the dissolution of the human/animal binary, commenting on its physical, scientific dissolution (with humans using pig hearts or heart valves in surgery).
 Wood goes on to be heavily critical of Derrida’s views on vegetarianism, arguing against Derrida’s odd claim that he is ‘a vegetarian in [his] soul’ (which is the same as not being one at all), as vegetarianism is a physical act, not a spiritual or symbolic one.
 Dismissing Derrida’s claim that vegetarianism is an easy way to have a good conscience, Wood claims that, instead, vegetarianism offers momentum to a movement that resists the idea and practice of using animals as dispensable commodities.